lothar243/its280/W10Ch21-TheInternet.md

 Integrated Services Digital Network

+* Must be close enough to the central office
 * Runs over the pre-existing copper phone lines
 * Two channels: Bearer (B) and Delta (D)
   * Bearer carried voice and data at 64 Kbps